Have you been wondering how you can take paid parental leave from your business and what you may be entitled to?

 If you run a products-based business, you might find someone (even a family member or friend) is available to help you meet orders while you’re on leave.

 You might find there are several elements of running your business you could outsource, if only for a short time.
-Read our ‘Building your support team’ guides for tips on how to pick the best accountant, lawyer or other suppliers to help in your business.
+Read our practical information guides for tips on how to pick the best accountant, lawyer, website professional or other suppliers to help in your business.

 The key to taking parental leave is to find what works for you, your family and your business.
 If you would like advice about your specific situation, you might like to speak with someone at the Department of Human Services or contact our free advisory service for general business advice.